Python3pkg/Products.PloneGlossary/Products/PloneGlossary/README.txt

 ----------------

 A tool is installed by the installer.
-It provides a few configuration options so that you can customize and manage your glossaries.
+It provides a few configuration options (managed in the configlet) so that you can customize and manage your glossaries.

 Testing